 Her publications include the novel Las ventajas de la vida en el campo (Caballo de Troya-Penguin Random House, 2018), the essay Materiales para la ficción.
 De Poe a Foster Wallace (Grupo 5, 2017), the short stories collection Los nuevos pobladores (Ediciones Traspiés, 2014) and the poetry books: El límite de la ceniza (Prensas Universitarias de Zaragoza, 2006), La pecera subterránea, (Amargord Ediciones, 2010), Larva seguido de Cerca (Amargord Ediciones, 2012), Falta (Amargord Ediciones, 2015).
 Her work has also been featured in many anthologies and journals as Nayagua, Galerna, 7de7 or Cuadernos del matemático.

 Her work has been translated into Norwegian, Portuguese, Catalonian and English.
 Some of her poems were translated and anthologized by Forrest Gander in «Panic Cure: poetry from Spain for the XXI century», that was published in UK and USA.
 Her poetry books Larva&Hedge and Falta have been fully translated into English by American translator Lizzie Davis and excerpts have being published in many journals like Asymptote, The Drunken Boat, Circumference, etc. A whole section of Falta has been published at prestigious Two Lines Press.

 Her book Los nuevos pobladores (The Newcomers) has been fully translated by translator Heather Davis and some of its short stories have been published at: The Chicago Review, The Brookyln Rail or Conjuctions.

 TEXTS IN ENGLISH

-The island, short story from the Newcomers published by The Brooklyn Rail, translated by Heather Davis.
+End of the World, short story from The New Tenants , published by The Chicago Review and translated by Heather Davis.